Costa Rica Itinerary: 7-10 Days

 We did not hire a naturalist guide (which you will be hounded by near the entry!), and still saw 3 wild sloths, many Capuchin monkeys (babies too!), and several reptiles while walking the trails.

-Walk slow, explore, swim in the warm ocean, watch out for thieving raccoons on the beach, 🦝and you’ll have a fantastic time!
+Walk slow, explore, swim in the warm ocean, watch out for thieving raccoons on the beach, 🦝and have a fantastic time!
 Costa Rica itinerary

 LODGING: Hostel Plinio : A tree-house style hostel with great views and a beautiful pool

-DAY 7 – Manuel Antonio National Park
+DAY 7 – Manuel Antonio to San Jose

-We originally had not scheduled two days here, but we loved it so much we re-arranged our schedule!
-With this extra day you can explore more of the park, the town, or do various beach activities.
+With this extra day you can explore more of the park, town, or do various beach activities.
 There are plenty of companies offering kayaking, surfing lessons, boating, fishing trips, etc. 🏖️

 Manuel Antonio, Quepos, Costa Rica Beach